MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/includes/business-voice-create-auto-attendant.md

 **Dial by extension** - If you enable this option, callers can connect with users in your organization by dialing their phone extension.
 Any online user or any user hosted on-premises using Skype for Business Server, is an eligible user and can be found with **Dial by extension**.
 (You can set who is and isn't included in the directory on the [Dial scope](?tabs=dial-scope) page.)

 Users you want to make available for Dial By Extension need to have an extension specified as part of one of the following phone attributes defined in Active Directory (and synchronized via Azure AD Connect) or Azure Active Directory.
-(See [Add users individually or in bulk](/microsoft-365/admin/add-users/add-users) for more information.)
+For more information, see [Add users individually or in bulk](/microsoft-365/admin/add-users/add-users).

 - OfficePhone/TelephoneNumber (AD and Azure AD)
 - HomePhone (AD)